APRIL: Auxiliary Physically-Redundant Information in Loss -- A physics-informed framework for parameter estimation with a gravitational-wave case study: Gravitational-wave parameter estimation losses benchmark

 \subsubsection{Components of the loss function}

 The final goal of the training algorithm is the minimization of the loss $\mathcal{L}$ with respect to the NN parameters $\theta$, as we described in Sec.~\ref{sec:NN_and_loss}.
 As we can see in Fig.~\ref{fig:flow}, the NN outputs $\left\{\mathcal{M},M_\mathrm{tot},\eta\right\}_\theta$ are combined in algebraic quantities, in order to build different loss terms.
 These loss terms will be then summed to build the total loss which will guide the optimization NN parameters.
 With this benchmark study we want to investigate how different auxiliary loss terms affect the training process, comparing the performances on the common test dataset.
-In this subsection we describe deeply the different loss terms.
+Here we describe the different loss terms in detail.

 \paragraph{Ground truth term.} Following the MSE definition of Eq.~\ref{eq:data_loss}, we impose the ``ground truth'' loss term $\mathcal{L}_\mathrm{t}$ as

 As we pointed out in Sec. \ref{sec:Auxiliary Physics-Informed Loss}, this is usually the basic loss term for most FCNNs.
 We choose this as the ``reference'' loss term for our NN, to which we will add and benchmark different APRIL terms.